pathint/reoa/README.md

 If a pair of genes, {*a*, *b*}, is significantly stable in both the normal group and the disease group and the orders are the same (either *a* < *b* or *a* > *b*), the pair is a concordant pair.
 Likewise, if a pair is stable in both groups, but the orders are different (*a* < *b* in one group, but *a* > *b* in the other group), the pair is called reversal pair.
 Concordant and reversal gene pairs are the basic data to detect dysregulated genes.

-### Dysregulated Genes, the Original RankComp Algorithm
+### Dysregulated Genes, the RankCompV2 Algorithm
 Whether a gene is dysregulated or not in a disease cohort compared with normal cohort is identified through the original RankComp algorithm or through the improved RankCompV2 algorithm.
 Here is a brief description on the algorithms.
 Interested users are advised to read the related papers.

+All the tested genes are going to be classified into three possible regulation directions, up-regulated, down-regulated and non-dysregulated.

 For one gene, *a*, we count the numbers of genes whose expression (or methylation etc) levels are higher and lower than this gene in the normal cohort and in the disease cohort.
 The counting is carried out for the concordant and reversal gene pairs only.
 Thus, we obtain the following contingency table.